CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 ]
 ```

-## What to expect:

-After deploying a WAD resource definition containing the ApplicationInsightsProfiler sink,
-you should be able to see results in the Application Insights instance portal webpage.
-Check https://docs.microsoft.com/en-us/azure/application-insights/app-insights-profiler#viewing-profiler-data for more on that.
+## Working with Virtual Machine Scale Set
+Download the [WindowsVirtualMachineScaleSet.json](https://wadexample.blob.core.windows.net/wadexample/WindowsVirtualMachineScaleSet.json) template to see how to enable the Profiler.
+The idea is similar to Virtual Machines.
+You have to make sure each instance in the Scale Set has access to Internet, so the Profiler Agent can send the collected samples to Application Insights to be analyzed and displayed.

 ## Troubleshooting: